mikependon/RepoDB.NET/pages/operations/executequery.md

 }
 ```

+{: .important }
-**Note:** The name of the parameter is not required.
+The name of the parameter is not required.
 The library is replacing it with the actual name of the property passed from the object.

 ## Anonymous Types